praneeth200219/praneeth200219/README.md

 ### Hi there 👋
+🔭 I’m currently working on the different applications of Computer Vision and Natural Language Processing
 <!--
 **praneeth200219/praneeth200219** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.